 Events and Programs for Women

-OWC is exploring multiple innovative venues to empower women and to promote professional development by offering seminars, panel discussions, and interactive workshops.
-We are planning in-house leadership training and will also sponsor selected individuals for external career development training targeted at women in academia.
+The Office of Women's Careers offers seminars, panel discussions, and interactive workshops to empower women and promote professional development.
+We are planning in-house leadership training and will also sponsor individuals for external career development training targeted at women in academia.
 We offer individual consultations and strategic career planning advice.
-Many of these activities will be developed in conjunction with Faculty Diversity and Development (FDD).
+Many of these activities will be developed in conjunction with Faculty Diversity & Development (FDD).

-2012-2013 Mentoring Series for Female Graduate Students and Postdocs
+Mentoring Series for Female Graduate Students and Postdocs

 Women Faculty Networking Lunches